spcourse/algorithms/en/conway/index.md

 	    ### clear screen
 	    print(chr(27) + "[2J")

-* Use the time library to pauze between frames:
+* Use the time library to pause between frames:

 	    import time

 	    time.sleep(0.1)

 * Each iteration, compute a new frame in a new variable called `new_field` using the rules of the game.
 Only once you're completely done applying the rules, you set `field = new_field`.
-This way you avoid loosing information that you might need for applying the game rules.
+This way you avoid losing information that you might need for applying the game rules.